-As can be seen in Fig. 10, the Si-Si bond does not change the results substantially for either approximation.
-Specifically, the positions of peaks are unchanged, although the intensities of some peaks do change.
-Considering the minor effect of the Si-Si bond, we think the approximation of using a single Si atom in the Ge Humble structure is justified when studying the Si core-level spectra in $\text{Ge}{0.8}\text{Si}{0.2}$.
+the positions of peaks are unchanged, although the intensities of some peaks do change.
+Considering the minor effect of the Si-Si bond, we think the approximation of using a single Si atom in the Ge Humble structure is justified when studying the Si core-level spectra in $Ge{0.8}Si{0.2}$.